-Historically, Mozambique's transport system, in common with many other African countries, has tended to serve large industry, with a lack of development of rural routes, particularly in the north of the country, and there are insufficient funds for rehabilitation and maintenance.
-However, the transport system has been developed over recent years, as a result of donor funding and the privatisation and concessioning of ports, railways and roads.
-CFM (Mozambique Railways) is the state owned company responsible for developing ports and railways in Mozambique, but is itself in a period of transformation involving the privatisation of CFM management, the formation of a holding company, leasing port and railway terminals, and diversifying activities to include areas such as tourism, air transport, the building industry, real estate management and finance.
+Historically, Mozambique's transport system, in common with many other African countries, has tended to serve large industry, with a lack of development of rural routes.
+Mozambique's transport infrastructure still lacks linkages to rural and agricultural areas, particularly in the north of the country, and there are insufficient funds for rehabilitation and maintenance.
+However, the transport system has been developed over recent years, as a result of donor funding and the privatisation and concessioning of ports, rail and road.
+The National Directorate of Ports and Railways (CFM) is the state owned company responsible for developing ports and railways in Mozambique, but is itself in a period of transformation involving the privatisation of CFM management, the formation of a holding company, leasing port and railway terminals, and diversifying activities to include areas such as tourism, air transport, the building industry, real estate management and finance.